knative-extensions/kn-plugin-event/README.md

 ## Install

+There are multiple ways to install the `kn-plugin-event`.

+### Install using a binary

 You can download a pre-built version of `kn-plugin-event` from [our release page](https://github.com/knative-sandbox/kn-plugin-event/releases) .
 Choose the one that fits your platform.